Traditional Studies FAQs

 Can I live off campus?

-Incoming and returning U.S. based students are allowed to live off campus only if they have earned 56 or more credit hours and have at least a 2.5 cumulative GPA.
-In addition, any student living with a parent or guardian within 50 miles of campus can apply for permission to live off campus.
+All freshman are required to live on campus; unless the student is living with a parent or guardian within a 50 miles radius of the campus.
+Incoming and returning U.S. based students are allowed to live off campus only if they have earned 60 or more credit hours and have at least a 2.75 cumulative GPA.
+For those interested in living off campus, an application can apply for permission to live off campus is required.

-For more information concerning the requirements for international students living off campus, please e-mail Jessie Langley, Associate Dean of Students & Title IX Coordinator at email@example.com.
+For more information concerning the requirements for international students living off campus, please e-mail Steve Burrell, Director of Residence Life, at SBurrell@NCWC.EDU.

 What procedures does NCWC have in place to ensure students’ safety?

 There are several steps that we take to make sure that students are safe on campus.
 Our campus security is available 24 hours a day/7 days a week.
-They can be reached anytime on their phone.
-There is also an Escort Service that is available from 5:00 pm – 8:00 am for people walking to and from facilities and parking lots.
+Security can be reached anytime on their phone.
+Their Office is available from 5:00 pm – 8:00 am for people walking to and from facilities and parking lots.
+In addition, there are Blue Light Emergency Tower located throughout the campus.
 If a crisis was to ever occur on campus or near campus, we have an Emergency Response Plan that will set off the campus-wide siren.
 If the student has provided their cell phone number to the Office of Student Affairs, then they will receive a voicemail message with information about the emergency situation and how to respond.